 Native Vegetation, Including Native Grasses

-We aren’t used to seeing yards like this, but maybe if enough people buck the status quo, we can change the trend of what we think “normal” years are supposed to look like.
+We aren’t used to seeing yards like this, so sometimes homeowners struggle with local regulations around yard maintenance.
+But maybe if enough people buck the status quo, we can change the trend of what we think “normal” lawns are supposed to look like (and local rules and regulations can be amended as well).

 Fruit and Vegetables Gardens

-Turn your yard into a garden.
+Turn your yard into an edible garden.
 If you’re feeling ambitious, you could even plant a front yard garden!
 Hopefully, they are the trend of the future, and you could be ahead of the curve.

 When we grow our own food, we know what we eat, provide fodder for pollinators, and have an incentive to regenerate soil in the most natural and healthy ways possible.
 After all, the soil is the lifeblood and source of nutrients for the food we will ultimately put in our bodies.
 Food gardens are great for the environment and are a step toward food sovereignty.